 How to fix it:

-using your system package manager.
+Install xrandr or ddcutil or light using your system package manager.
 See the installation section at the top of this document for instructions on how to do so.

 The model of my monitor/display is not what the program says it is (Windows)